 U.S. Children Statistics

 The data in this story shows population counts of children, broken up by various characteristics.

 How many U.S. children live in different types of families?

-How are U.S. children related to their household's head?
+How are U.S. children related to their heads of household?

 Among householders' own children, the population is divided as follows: